enebert/TheoryCS/Defns.md

 * A set $X \subseteq \mathbb{N}_0 is said to be immune if it is infinite and only has a finite number of enumerable subsets.

 * A set $X$ is said to be simple if its complement is immune.

+* The numberings of computable functions that correspond to Godel universal functions are called Godel numberings.